emilianomaccaferri/emilianomaccaferri.com/v4/blog/content/posts/jwk-nginx/index.md

 +++
-title = "JWT authentication on NGINX with JWK" date = "2025-01-25" description = "Decentralized authentication has never been so easy" [taxonomies]
+title = "JWT authentication on NGINX with JWKS" date = "2025-01-25" description = "Decentralized authentication has never been so easy" [taxonomies]